 But dishwasher detergent needs a little bit of grime to activate.
 And some dishwashers are equipped with a “turbidity sensor,” which monitors how clean the water in the dishwasher is and adjust accordingly, eliminating cycles and not fully heating the water if the dishwasher doesn’t sense that it needs to.

 Scrape, don’t rinse and try using less soap.
-Get the hardness of your water tested, as that can also be a giant leap toward clean dishes.
+Bring a water sample to any Warners’ Stellian store to test its hardness and consider installing a water softener, as that can also be a giant leap toward clean dishes.

 Do you have any dishwasher questions?
 Ask them in the comments below!
 Our Dishwasher Whisperer will be sure to answer.